Purpose of this policy

 Victorian School of Languages (VSL)

-The VSL is a government school which complements the provision of languages in out-of-school-hours programs in 49 languages, usually on Saturday mornings.
+The VSL is a government school which complements the provision of languages in out-of-school-hours programs in over 45 languages, usually on Saturday mornings.
 The VSL also offers distance education courses in approximately 11 languages to secondary students who do not have access to language programs in their mainstream schools for reasons such as remoteness, medical disability and travel.

 Principal endorsement is required for a student wishing to enrol in a VSL Distance Education program.